Inferno Movie – Travel to the Filming Locations

 Inferno Is Upon Us

 In the DaVinci Code, we watched as Robert was taken all over Paris, London, and Scotland before solving the case.
 In Angels and Demons, we were captivated by all the fascinating history Rome and the Vatican had to offer.
-In the Lost Symbol (not turned into a movie) we read about Langdon’s travels all over Washington DC.
+In The Lost Symbol (not turned into a movie) we read about Langdon’s travels all over Washington DC.

 Inferno Movie

-In the fourth book and third movie, we watch as the college professor, Robert Langdon travels from Florence to Venice and Istanbul solving clues to save the 1/3 of the world’s population from a biological plague.
+In the fourth book and third movie, we watch as the college professor, Robert Langdon travels from Florence to Venice and Istanbul solving clues to save 1/3 of the world’s population from a biological plague.
 Here are the locations Langdon visits in the book and movie, Inferno.

 Florence, Italy